If All Christians Acted Like Isa, Would Muslims 'Hate' Us Still?

 If you obeyed Jesus, you wouldn’t feel this way.
 I’m not living in a fantasy world.

-I can’t remember my exact words, but we spoke for about 30 minutes.
-As I was leaving, he said: “I feel like God visited me today.”
-(I still get emotional when I think of those words — that was a man searching for affirmation, and the Lord ordained my steps.
-I had found him on the internet.)
+We spoke for about thirty minutes.
+As I was leaving, he said, “I feel like God visited me today.”
+I still get emotional remembering those words.
+That was a man searching for affirmation, and the Lord ordained my steps.
+I had found him on the internet.

 Let us resolve in our hearts to make everyone we speak to think, in their own hearts, “I feel like Jesus spoke to me today.”

-He replied, “Finally, I understand!
-I always wondered how people who claim to follow Jesus could support so much injustice…”
+He sighed loudly.
+I asked what was wrong.
+He replied, “Finally, I understand.
+I always wondered how people who claim to follow Jesus could support so much injustice.”

-And the fact is, Eustace, you are like most Evangelicals, you think you are superior, or that God has called you to be superior.
+And the fact is, Eustace, you are like most Evangelicals.
+You think you are superior, or that God has called you to be superior.
+It is that feeling of superiority that makes people reject mercy or empathy for those they consider inferior, always demanding justice.

-(I think this makes for another good #DearEustace monologue.)
+OK, gotta go.
+I think this makes for another good #DearEustace monologue.
+I rest.

 Don Kenobi